-About Darryl L. Johnson
+About Darryl L. Jackson

-Darryl Jackson, who was first elected in April 2023, is a proud MPS graduate of Milwaukee Trade and Technical High School, graduated with an Associate's Degree of Applied Sciences from Anthem College, and is a lifelong resident of the City of Milwaukee.
-He is a loving father, brother, and son, of a single Mother.
-He is also honored to be a mentor, an experienced student instructor, a dedicated community servant-leader, and a highly successful business investor & owner.
-Darryl has an extensive background in business finance and real estate development (both commercial & residential) and construction but also in financial literacy, addressing economic disparities, and utilizing the Arts & Humanities to highlight and celebrate the strength of cultural inclusion & diversity.
-As a social justice worker, and life coach & advisor, one of Darryl's greatest passions is working with/for students to empower them with reflections of the greatness already within.
-He takes pride in leading youth and adult workshops, hosting poetry & various speaking engagements, participating in reentry/ex-offender programs, and co-facilitating Community Building Milwaukee workshops & trainings with numerous faith-based organizations, schools, neighborhood centers, businesses, а multitude of other institutions.
-Darryl sits on several boards, such as Riverworks Development Corp.
-He works with The Fatherhood Initiative and is also a part of men against domestic violence with ASHA family services and Community Advocates.
+Darryl L. Jackson (District 3), who was first elected in April 2023, is a proud MPS graduate of Milwaukee Trade and Technical High School.
+He graduated with an associate degree in applied sciences from Anthem College and is a lifelong resident of the city of Milwaukee.
+He is a loving father, brother, and son of a single mother, and he is also honored to be a mentor, an experienced student instructor, a dedicated community servant-leader, and a highly successful business investor and owner.
+Director Jackson has an extensive background in business finance and real estate development (both commercial and residential) and construction but also in financial literacy, addressing economic disparities and utilizing the arts and humanities to highlight and celebrate the strength of cultural inclusion and diversity.
+Director Jackson is a social justice worker and life coach and advisor, and one of his greatest passions is working with/for students to empower them with reflections of the greatness already within.
+He takes pride in leading youth and adult workshops, hosting poetry and various speaking engagements, participating in reentry/ex-offender programs, and co-facilitating Community Building Milwaukee workshops and trainings with numerous faith-based organizations, schools, neighborhood centers, businesses, and a multitude of other institutions.
+Director Jackson sits on several boards such as Riverworks Development Corporation.
+He works with The Fatherhood Initiative and is also a part of men against domestic violence with The Asha Project and Community Advocates.
 His primary objective is to echo the importance of commitment, discipline, patience, and above all, unity.
-Darryl hopes to see to fruition the ideas brought forth by concerned parents, teachers & citizens.
+Director Jackson hopes to see to fruition the ideas brought forth by concerned parents, teachers, and citizens.